Azure/azureml-examples/tutorials/using-optuna/README.md

 # Using optuna

-description: use optuna define an objective function and optimize it - see https://optuna.readthedocs.io
+description: learn how to use optuna to optimize an objective function - see https://optuna.readthedocs.io